Trepan-Debuggers/python3-trepan/README.rst

 You can now debug your program in a different process or even a different computer on a different network!

+Related, is flexible support for remapping path names from file system, e.g. that inside a docker container or on a remote filesystem with locally-installed files.
+See subst_ for more information.

 Egg, Wheel, and Tarballs
 ------------------------